seed-labs/seed-labs/manuals/cloud/create_vm_aws.md

 **From a web browser:** After selecting an VM instance on the AWS Console, you can click the `Connect` button.
 A new window will come up.
 You need to type a user name.
-If you use a generic Ubuntu AMI, typically, `root` and `ubuntu` are the accounts created.
-If you use our SEEDUbuntu AMI, in addition to these two accounts, we have created a `seed` account.
-In this case, you can just directly type `seed`.
+In a typical Ubuntu 20.04 AMI, `root` and `ubuntu` are the accounts created, and their `.ssh/authorized_keys` have already been set up using the keys you provided in the previous step.

   ![connect](./Figs/aws-connect.jpg)